-The current practice for tensioning and load checking the wire rope on the rescue hoist is shown.
-It is a very expensive process and it can sometimes shock load the wire rope, thus requiring replacement.
+The current practice for tensioning and load checking the cable on the rescue hoist is shown.
+It is a very expensive process and it can sometimes shock load the cable, thus requiring replacement.

 Additionally, poor ground handling leads to high costs, lost opportunities, and possible catastrophic consequences.